-Born and raised in Rome, Italy, I am a Professor of History and core faculty in the African Studies Center at MSU.
-My work focuses on South African history, African leisure and popular culture, and the global history of football and sport more broadly.
-I am the author of African Soccerscapes: How a Continent Changed the World’s Game (Ohio University Press, 2010) and Laduma!
-Soccer, Politics, and Society in South Africa (University of KwaZulu-Natal Press, 2004, 2nd Edition 2010).
+Born and raised in Rome, Italy, I am Professor of History at Michigan State University and Director of Digital History Projects at Matrix.
+My work focuses on South African history, African leisure and popular culture, and the global history of football (soccer).
+My books include: Laduma!
+Soccer, Politics, and Society in South Africa (University of KwaZulu-Natal Press, 2004, 2nd Edition 2010), African Soccerscapes: How a Continent Changed the World’s Game (Ohio University Press, 2010), and a new edited collection, with Chris Bolsmann, titled Africa’s World Cup: Critical Reflections on Play, Patriotism, Spectatorship, and Space (2013).